 Selection of new members:

 Potential Council members are identified by canvasing existing members and working with Deans from across all schools and colleges with academic appointments.
-A call for nominations is posted in the spring—self-nominations are accepted.

 Since the inception of the TIPs program, the Review Process has evolved and developed into what it is today.
 Review panels are comprised of a group of faculty representing each of Vanderbilt's schools and colleges.
 This inclusivity ensures broad and inclusive representation from the humanities, social sciences and natural and physical sciences.